Overview of Wills

 FAQs

 A Notary Public Will is a testament Will prepared in English and Arabic following the UAE Civil Code and is registered with the Notary Public at Dubai Courts.
-The testator must be a non-Muslin over the age of 21 years old.
+The testator must be a non-Muslim over the age of 21 years old.

 Mirror Wills in the UAE are two single Wills specially for married couples who have similar or identical wishes.
 This is also done when a couple has joint assets or have some assets under individual names.